 The cuticle consists of an insoluble cuticular membrane that is soaked and covered with soluble waxes.
 The cuticle is a polyester polymer that is composed of the interesterified omega hydroxy groups of acids.
 These have cross-linked bonds of ester and epoxides.
 It is known as the structural component of the cuticular membrane.
-It also contains a hydrocarbon polymer called cutan.
 The cuticular membranes are soaked in the cuticular waxes and these are further covered with epicuticular waxes.
-These are a mixture of hydrophobic aliphatic compounds where the chain lengths are of a range of C16 to C36.
+These are a mixture of hydrophobic aliphatic compounds where the chain lengths are in a range of C16 to C36.

-These cuticular waxes are composed of compounds that derive from the VLCFAs (Very Long Chain Fatty Acids) these long chains are derived from aldehydes, alcohols, alkanes, esters, and ketones.
-There are some other compounds that are not the derivatives of VLCFAs that include sterols, flavonoids, and terpenoids.
+These cuticular waxes are composed of compounds that derive from the VLCFAs (Very Long Chain Fatty Acids) .
+These long chains are derived from aldehydes, alcohols, alkanes, esters, and ketones.
+There are some other compounds that are not derivatives of VLCFAs that including sterols, flavonoids, and terpenoids.
 Due to the presence of different derivatives the synthetic pathway is different from VLCFAs.
-The first step in the formation of the biosynthesis pathway of the cuticular VLCFAs.
+The first step is the formation of the biosynthesis pathway of the cuticular VLCFAs.
 The de novo biosynthesis of the acyl chains of C16 occurs due to the presence of chloroplasts in the mesophyll.
 These are concluded with the extensions that are made to the endoplasmic reticulum present in the epidermal cells.
-FAE (Fatty Acid Elongase) complex is the important catalyzer that is present in the process.
+FAE (Fatty Acid Elongase) complex is the important catalyst that is present in the process.

 VLCFAs are modified by two different pathways to form cuticular wax components.
 One is the decarbonylation pathway and the other is the acyl reduction pathway.
 In the acyl reduction pathway, an enzyme called reductase is used to convert VLCFAs to form primary alcohols.
 These alcohols are further converted to form wax esters with the help of an enzyme called wax synthase.
 In the case of the decarbonylation pathway, the aldehydes are produced and these are decarbonylated to form the alkanes.
 These alkanes are further oxidized to form secondary alcohols and ketones.
 This biosynthesis pathway ends by transporting the wax components from the endoplasmic reticulum to the epidermal surface.